-Chris Brossard’s Kawhi Leonard-To-Celtics Theory Actually Makes Sense
+Chris Broussard’s Kawhi Leonard-To-Celtics Theory Actually Makes Sense

 The idea of the San Antonio Spurs star being traded to Boston is looking less crazy by the day, however.

-Leonard, as you might’ve heard, reportedly wants out of San Antonio, and prefers to be dealt to the Los Angeles Lakers.
+Leonard, as you might’ve heard, reportedly wants out of San Antonio and prefers to be dealt to the Los Angeles Lakers.
 But the Spurs reportedly don’t want to trade him to a Western Conference team, and the Celtics are believed to have interest in the All-Star forward.

 Furthermore, Chris Broussard appeared on FS1’s “Undisputed” on Monday and said San Antonio will look to the Eastern Conference if it decides to deal Leonard.
 He also said Leonard, who will be a free agent after next season, should strongly consider OKing a trade to Boston, which likely would require a long-term commitment from the 26-year-old.